 Menopause is a normal part of ageing for a woman and literally means "last period".
 It is generally considered to be complete when a woman has not had a period for one year.
-Menopause, often referred to as "the change of life", usually occurs between the ages of 45 – 55 years with the average age being 52 years.
+Menopause, often referred to as "the change of life", usually occurs between the ages of 45 and 55 years.
 Premature (early onset) menopause is when periods stop before the age of 40 years.

-At birth, the ovaries contain a lifetime supply of eggs stored in small follicles.
-At puberty, hormones produced by the pituitary gland in the brain stimulate the ovaries to begin releasing eggs each month (ovulation).
+At birth a woman's ovaries contain a lifetime supply of eggs.
+At puberty, the ovaries begin releasing eggs each month (ovulation).
 This prompts oestrogen and progesterone to be released by the ovaries, which in turn stimulate the lining of the uterus (endometrium) to thicken in preparation for the implantation of a fertilised egg.
 If an egg is not fertilised the endometrium is shed and a period occurs.
 This entire process is known as the menstrual cycle.

 Signs and symptoms

 Often the first symptom of impending menopause is a change in bleeding patterns.
 Periods may become lighter or heavier, longer or shorter, the time between periods may increase and there may be occasional missed periods.
-These changes may occur gradually in some women, yet are more abrupt in others.
+These changes may occur gradually in some women, and more abruptly in others.

 Physical signs and symptoms may include: